 MSt in Late Antique and Byzantine Studies, Oxford University, 2014

-I am an ancient historian specializing in the social, intellectual, and political dimensions of late antiquity with a keen interest in the interaction between early Christian theology and Roman law.
+I am an ancient historian specializing in the social, theological, and legal dimensions of late antiquity with a keen interest in early Christian monasticism.
 I have benefited from studying Latin, Greek, Syriac, and Coptic sources for later Roman history alongside the papyrological, epigraphic, paleographic, and archaeological remains of the early Byzantine Empire.
-My current inquiry seeks to explore how legal and theological changes were implemented on a socio-political level, both in the urban centers of clerical courts and also in the monastic cells lying on the fringes of late antiquity.
-I am also interested in the development and transmission of classical education in ancient Greece and Rome, including the practical dimensions of classical pedagogy in the ancient classroom.
+My dissertation uses the letters written to monks on Egyptian papyrus in order to investigate how these anchorites intervened socially on behalf of their clerical, lay, and fellow ascetic clients.
+I am also interested in the development and transmission of classical education in ancient Egypt, Greece, and Rome.

 Over the last six years I have enjoyed teaching courses on a wide range of topics to undergraduate, high school, and middle school students.
 While at Oxford I designed and taught an upper-division course with Pepperdine University's London program while also studying as a Scholar-in-Residence at The Kilns - the former home of C.S.
 Lewis.
 I spent the following year in a classical charter school teaching European history to high school students in a Socratic, seminar-style approach.
 I also had a fantastic time teaching Latin to fifth, sixth, and seventh graders during that academic year and in subsequent summers.
 I then benefitted from working as a teaching assistant for Dr. Judith Evans-Grubbs, leading discussions and two lectures in her course, "Emperors, Monks, and Barbarians."
 I have enjoyed teaching five courses on "Western Heritage" at Pepperdine University's Malibu campus, and I have also designed and taught a new undergraduate course on early Christianity, which was cross listed with the History and Religion Departments of Emory University.